-Enables you to view basic details about the asset, to view or manually update the tag list, or to view or set the asset's access mode.
-The tags shown in this tab include both tags that were added manually and tags that were automatically added by auto-tagging add-ons, either programatically, during upload as defined by an upload preset or via the Analysis tab.
+Enables you to view basic details about the asset, to view or manually update the tag list, or to view or set the asset's access control mode.
+The tags shown in this tab include both tags that were added manually and any tags that were automatically generated by auto-tagging add-ons, either programmatically, during upload as defined by an upload preset or via the Analysis tab.

 Relevant for images only.
 Enables you to view the results of automated AI analyses that have already been performed on the asset.
 Cloudinary runs some of these analyses automatically on every asset.
 Others require registration to an add-on.
 If you are not already registered for a particular add-on, you can register for the add-on's free tier and run the engine on the displayed asset directly from this pane.